learn-co-students/swift-collectionView-readme-immersive-alum/README.md

 ## What Are Collection Views?

 _Collection views_ are one of the fundamental views that ship with Cocoa Touch and iOS.
 They provide a more flexible layout to present an ordered set of data items.
 Collection views are primarily used to present items in a gridlike arrangement but they are capable of much more.
 They are often used with apps that present a lot of data to the user.
-They are very similar to collection views but they allow for even more customization and can even scroll horizontally.
+They are very similar to table views but they allow for even more customization and can even scroll horizontally.

 Collection views are made up of _cells_.
 Each cell represents a single piece of data in a larger data set.
 You can define how to draw a single cell, and the collection view will take care of the work of drawing many cells and scrolling them.